We end our LAKEWOOD-CROSSROADS section with a snapshot of the south entry of the shopping concourse.

 Atlanta, Georgia

-A decaying and virtually forgotten structure on Atlanta's South Side holds the distinction of being the city -and state's- first mall-type shopping complex.
+A virtually forgotten structure on Atlanta's South Side holds the distinction of being the city -and state's- first mall-type shopping complex.
 Georgia's first mall started out as STEWART & LAKEWOOD CENTER, a small strip plaza developed by the Atlanta-based Adams-Cates Company.

 Situated on 26 acres, the shopping hub was located 4 miles south of downtown Atlanta's Five Points, in the Sylvan Hills section of the city.
 The site was one block west of an interchange on the city's South Expressway.
-This 3.5 mile section, which extended between Dixie Highway / US 41 in Hapeville and Lakewood Avenue, opened to traffic in December 1951.
+This 3.5 mile section, which extended between Dixie Highway-US 41 in Hapeville and Lakewood Avenue, opened to traffic in December 1951.

 This first operational STEWART-LAKEWOOD stores opened their doors in February 1952.
 A Colonial Stores grocery began business on June 25th.
 Charter tenants included Jacobs Drug, King Hardware and an F.W.
 Woolworth 5 & 10.